spacebudz/app/src/cardano/market/README.md

 The SpaceBudz market place can be run by community members. **0.4%** of the traded amount goes to a community member, if trades happens through his market instance.

+Read our [Medium article](https://spacebudz.medium.com/spacebudz-market-71e79d1bbf34) to get a better understanding of the on-chain validator.

 The contract address:
 **`addr1wyzynye0nksztrfzpsulsq7whr3vgh7uvp0gm4p0x42ckkqqq6kxq`**